agherzan/yubikey-full-disk-encryption/README.md

 **Warning: having a weaker non-ykfde passphrase(s) on the same *LUKS* encrypted volume undermines the ykfde passphrase value as potential attacker will always try to break the weaker passphrase.
 Make sure the other  non-ykfde passphrases are similarly strong or remove them.**

-## Enroll new ykfde passphrase to existing YubiKey LUKS encrypted volume
+## Enroll new ykfde passphrase to existing LUKS encrypted volume protected by old ykfde passphrase

-To enroll new ykfde passphrase to existing YubiKey *LUKS* encrypted volume you can use [ykfde-enroll](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-enroll) script, see `ykfde-enroll -h` for help:
+To enroll new ykfde passphrase to existing *LUKS* encrypted volume protected by old ykfde passphrase you can use [ykfde-enroll](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-enroll) script, see `ykfde-enroll -h` for help:

 ```
 ykfde-enroll -d /dev/<device> -s <keyslot_number> -o